 On top of great thermal performance, the ARCTIC Freezer A35 RGB, as the name suggests, also comes with RGB lighting.

-So, if you’re a fan of colorful lights and you want to brag about your RGB Gaming PC to your friends, then the ARCTIC Freezer A35 RGB has got your back.
+So, if you’re a fan of colorful lights and you want to brag about your best gaming PC under $1000 to your friends, then the ARCTIC Freezer A35 RGB has got your back.

 MSI B550-A PRO